tensorflow/docs/site/en/r2/faq.md

 Once the final version of 2.0 is released, semantic versioning backwards compatibility guarantees apply.
 All 2.x releases will be backwards compatible with 2.0.
 We do not make strict compatibility guarantees for 2.0.0-alpha, but we do not expect major breaking API changes.

-**How can I migrate and support functionality in tf.contrib?**

-We have created a special interest group called [TensorFlow Addons](http://www.github.com/tensorflow/addons) that is responsible for migrating functionality from tf.contrib.
-If you have interest in migrating functionality, please join the SIG.

 **My project relies on tf.contrib.
 How will I be impacted?**

 tf.contrib will be [deprecated](https://github.com/tensorflow/community/blob/master/rfcs/20180907-contrib-sunset.md), but many of its modules will be relocated to part of the core TensorFlow API , or as tensorflow/addons.
 You are encouraged to take a look at the 1:1 symbol map [here](https://docs.google.com/spreadsheets/d/1FLFJLzg7WNP6JHODX5q8BDgptKafq_slHpnHVbJIteQ/edit#gid=0), and if you feel strongly about one of the modules that has not been migrated, please consider supporting it in tensorflow/addons.